 You can even use… CFL bulbs!

 Just get the cheapest light you can find, assuming you plan to use FaceRig all the time.
 And if this isn’t the case, we think a proper key light is in order.

 The various options available to choose from to customize your avatar

 By Default, FaceRig comes packed to the brim with high-quality avatars to choose from.
 From Guardians of the Galaxy and Doggo to Anime style characters and what appears to be Ivy from Soul Calibur.
 There are several dozens to choose from.

 And each and every one of them can be highly customized further…

 But that is merely the surface.
 You may also add Props, like Hats, monocles, Glasses, and other decorations on your Avatar;, and move them anywhere on them.

 Get it working with OBS

 I always suggest captuing the window screen and formatting with the softare directly as opposed to trying to use the virtual camera.
 Virtual Camera requires rendering.
 Window Cap, not so much.
-Also, you eliminate the input lag needed to offset voice and mouth sync. basically your window is in sync with your mic already, if you use the virtual camera, there is a 30 millisecond offset to voice/mouth movement… noticeable (but can be adjusted for in OBS).
+Also, you eliminate the input lag needed to offset voice and mouth sync. basically your window is in sync with your mic already, if you use the virtual camera, there is a 30 millisecond offset to voice/mouth movement… noticeable (but can be adjusted for in OBSOBS stands for Open Broadcaster Software.
+It is a powerful free broadcasting software with many features that make broadcasting very easy.
+More).
 This is MY window capture.
 Coming next is with HUD turned ON (this would not be on in stream)LoneWolfUsul, member of Mix It Forward

 As with any recommendation, YMMV, so be sure to test both of them to see what works best for your particular setup.